Mr-Bruno/goencryption/README.md

 ### Installing and Running

-1. Use the following command to get the full repository
+* Use the following command to get the full repository

 ```
 go get github.com/Mr-Bruno/goencryption/...
 ```

-2. Use the following command to install the server
+* Use the following command to install the server

 ```
 go install github.com/Mr-Bruno/goencryption/server
 ```

-3. To get the system running:
+* To get the system running:

-3.1 Run the executable in the bin folder
+1.1 Run the executable in the bin folder

 ```
 server
 ```

-3.2 To verify that the system is running ok introduce the following url in your browser
+1.2To verify that the system is running ok introduce the following url in your browser

 ```
 http://localhost:8080/